The Sonoma County Resilience Fund is a long-term disaster recovery fund for our community.

 The Sonoma County Resilience Fund was created in October 2017 to address the mid to long-term needs of Sonoma County to recover and rebuild from the devastating fires that have struck our community.
 Since the 2017 firestorm, our community has faced back-to-back disasters, flooding and the Kincade wildfire in 2019, and the impacts of the Coronavirus pandemic and the LNU Lightning Complex wildfires in 2020.

-Community Foundation of Sonoma County established a fund to receive donations for disaster recovery on the second day of the wildfires in Sonoma County.
-As of July 1, 2018: 7,000 donations have been received totaling over $15 million dollars.
+Community Foundation Sonoma County established a fund to receive donations for disaster recovery on the second day of the wildfires in Sonoma County.
+As of October, 2019, 7,500 donations have been received totaling over $15 million dollars.
 We have made over $4.5 million in grants to support the community’s long-term recovery so far.

 The Resilience Fund is unique because funding focuses on the medium- to long-term recovery and rebuilding efforts.
 When a disaster strikes, on average 73% goes to immediate relief, leaving significantly less for recovery and rebuilding, a process that can take up to 10 years.
 Long after attention has shifted away from Sonoma County, the Resilience Fund will provide support that addresses our community’s most pressing needs.

 The Resilience Fund was established to support the most vulnerable people in our community; individuals and families who were struggling to make ends meet prior to the fires and now have greater challenges to living a healthy, safe, stable life in Sonoma County.
 The purpose of the Resilience Fund is to ensure that financially vulnerable people impacted by the fires are able to heal, rebuild, and thrive.
 Our long-term vision for the Resilience Fund is everyone in Sonoma County is thriving and stronger than ever.

 The Foundation works toward that vision by focusing grant funds on three areas: Helping individuals impacted by the fires, Healing the long-term impacts of trauma, and Housing solutions for our community, and improving Sonoma County’s emergency preparedness.

 In addition to grant funding, the Foundation is engaged in a number of community leadership activities to advance the goals and vision of the Resilience Fund and to foster connections between the nonprofit organizations that respond to disaster.